codalogic/php-htmlo/README.md

 ## Usage

-Include `cl-htmlo.php' in the file that wants to use it.
+Include `cl-htmlo.php` in the file that wants to use it.
 An `exodep` file for this is available at `exodep-exports/php-htmlo.exodep` which can be copied and modified to your project to facilitate updates.